davidc6/railway-containers/README.md

 - Add loaders instead of a simple "Loading..." text
 - Improve status return error status codes (be more intentional and informative about the statuses)
 - API security of course is not the best at the moment and can be improved
+- Error handling at the moment is just a simple `console.log` this can be further improved